Dynamics of generic 1-parameter perturbations of a vector field with a singular point of codimension k: Study of the polynomial vector field on z = z k+1 - epsilon on CP1

 If $z_0, \dots, z_k$ is the order of the vertices of the singular-gon when turning in the positive direction, then $\mu _0, \dots \mu_k$ is the cyclic order of the arguments of the periods when turning in the positive direction too.

 We define the \emph{period-gon}, this time not using $\mu_\ell$ as vertices but as edge vectors, and with a minus sign.
-To be more precise, let us use $\frac12+\Z/(k+1)\Z$ as an indexing set for the vertices: there is a unique (convex) regular $(k+1)$-gon with vertices $v_{\ell+\frac12}$, centered at the origin and such that
+To be more precise, let us use $\frac12+\Z/(k+1)\Z$ as an indexing set for the vertices: there is a unique (convex) regular $(k+1)$-gon centered at the origin with vertices $v_{\ell+\frac12}$, such that

 Notice the minus sign in front of $\mu_\ell$.